 I’d recommend to spend about a week in Trincomalee just to have enough time to take it easy and lay down at the beach, and take in all the nice sights and things it has to offer.

-In this post, I highlight all the things to see and do to make the most of Trincomalee and share some useful information to plan your visit.
+In this post, I highlight all the things to see and do to make the most of Trincomalee Sri Lanka and share some useful information to plan your visit.

-13 Fantastic Places To Visit And Things To Do In Trincomalee Sri Lanka
+What To See And Do In Trincomalee, Sri Lanka

 One of the nicest places to visit in Trincomalee is Fort Frederick.
 This was built by the Portuguese in 1623 and since then it was held by the Dutch, the British and the French.
 It is located on the little peninsula between Back Bay and Dutch Bay.
 There is still a military base but you can have a lovely walk on the main street.

 My advice is to reach the top and first visit the Hindu temples and then walk down towards the main gate.
 On your way you’ll see lots of spotted deer, high and old trees and colonial buildings in ruins: entering is not allowed but you will enjoy the creepy atmosphere (just picture a perfect setting for a Halloween Party!).

 Once you pass by Fort Frederick main gate and follow the road you reach the top: Swami Rock.
 It is a cliff from which you can enjoy an amazing view of the city, the coast and of course the ocean.
 If you are lucky you can spot whales in the distance.